Department of Geography

 Lynch, N. (2014) Divine Living: branding and selling redundant churches in Toronto, Canada.
 Housing, Theory and Society, 31(2): 192-212.

 Quastel, N., Moos, M. and Lynch, N. (2012) Sustainability as density and the return of the social: the case of Vancouver, British Columbia.
 Urban Geography, 33(7): 1055-1084.

 Lynch, N. (2011) "Converting" Space in Toronto: The Adaptive Reuse of the Former Centennial Japanese United Church to the "Church Lofts".
 Journal of the Society for the Study of Architecture in Canada, 36(1): 65-76.

-Lynch, N. and Pottie-Sherman, Y. (forthcoming) Gentrification, gated communities and beyond.
+Lynch, N. and Pottie-Sherman, Y. (2019) Gentrification, gated communities and beyond.
 In, Bain, A. and Peake, L. (eds.)
 Globalization in an Urban Context.
 Oxford University Press: Toronto.

 Lynch, N. and Ley, D. (2010) The changing meanings of urban places.
 In, Bunting, T., Filion, P. and Walker, S. (eds.)
 Canadian Cities in Transition: New Directions in the Twenty-First Century City, Fourth Edition.
 Oxford University Press: Toronto, pp. 325-341.

 Ley, D. and Lynch, N. (2012) Divisions and disparities in Lotus Land: socio-spatial polarisation in Greater Vancouver, 1970-2005.
 Research Paper 223: Cities Centre University of Toronto.